Recall

 | `query_type` | Forces a specific underlying search type instead of using auto-routing. |

-| `datasets` | Restricts graph retrieval to specific dataset names. |
+| `datasets` | Restricts graph retrieval to specific dataset names.
+Names are resolved only against datasets owned by the current user. |

 | `dataset_ids` | Restricts graph retrieval by dataset UUIDs.
+Use this for shared datasets the current user did not create.
 Takes precedence over `datasets` when both are set. |

 | `top_k` | Limits the number of returned results.
-Defaults to `10`. |
+Defaults to `15`. |

 | `auto_route` | Enables the rule-based query router.
 Defaults to `True`. |